konflux-ci/architecture/ADR/0008-integration-service-api-contracts.md

 - **description** - The explanation about why the check is significant (Why the label is used, why the vulnerabilities are checked etc.)
 - **url** - link to the further documentation on the individual check (or that type of check)

-Example full JSON test output for a Tekton task that tests the container image labels:
+Example detailed JSON test output for a Tekton task that tests the container image labels:
 ```
 [
     {